 The point where tangents intersect is known as the PI.
 Avoid the use of a PI with no horizontal curve; however, there may be conditions where it is necessary (e.g., closely spaced intersections in areas with limited R/W).
-The maximum deflection without a horizontal curve are as follows:
+The maximum deflection without a horizontal curve is as follows:

-- Flush shoulder and curbed roadways with design speed 40 mph and less is 2°00'00". - Flush shoulder roadways with design speed 45 mph and greater is 0°45'00". - Curbed roadways with design speed of 45 mph is 1°00'00". - High speed curbed roadways with design speed 50 mph and greater is 0°45'00".
+- Flush shoulder and curbed roadways with Design Speeds of 40 mph and less is 2°00'00". - Flush shoulder roadways with Design Speeds of 45 mph and greater is 0°45'00". - Curbed roadways with Design Speeds of 45 mph is 1°00'00". - High-speed curbed roadways with Design Speeds of 50 mph and greater is 0°45'00".